ridercz/Scripts/Setup-Windows11/OOBE/README.md

-# Install Windows 11 without Microsoft Account
+# Install Windows 11 without a Microsoft account.

-> **I wholeheartedly recommend using Microsoft Account!
-Most reasons people use for avoiding ones are nonsensical.**
+> **I wholeheartedly recommend using a Microsoft account!
+The reasons most people give for avoiding them are nonsensical.**
 >
-> The main reason why I created this guide is that the default user name created during standard setup cannot be set via UI and is fixed to first five characters of e-mail address.
-Also this is not practical for testing and demo purposes.
-It is no problem for most home users, but for advanced users like me it is a problem.
+> The main reason I created this guide is that the username created during standard setup cannot be set via the UI and is fixed to the first five characters of the email address.
+This is also not practical for testing and demo purposes.
+This is not a problem for most home users, but it is for advanced users like me.

 ## How to

-To install Windows 11 without mandatory Microsoft Account, do the following:
+To install Windows 11 without a Microsoft account, follow these steps:

-1. Boot from installation media and go trough the first part of setup (the oldschool looking like Windows 7).
+1. Boot from the installation media and complete the initial setup process (it looks like Windows 7).
-2. After reboot, wait until it will show the OOBE (Out Of Box Experience, the modern looking interface, asking for country selection).
+2. After rebooting, wait until the OOBE (Out of Box Experience) interface appears.
+This is the modern-looking interface that asks you to select your country.
-3. Press `Shift + F10`.
+3. Press _Shift + F10_.
 4. Enter the following two commands:
 ```
 curl -L -o bypass.cmd https://altair.is/win11-oobe
 bypass.cmd
 ```
-5. The computer will reboot and the setup will continue as usual.
-You would not be asked to use Microsoft Account, but will be asked for local account name and optional password instead.
-No other aspect of setup will be changed.
+5. The computer will reboot and setup will continue as usual.
+You will not be asked to use a Microsoft account, but will instead be asked for a local account name and optional password.
+No other aspect of the setup will be changed.

 ## Will it work?

 It should.
-While the older methods Microsoft removes access to are undocumented hacks, the `unattend.xml` answer file is officially documented and crucial for many real world scenarios.
-As it will break many deployments, it's highly unlikely to be removed or changed.
+While the older methods that Microsoft is removing access to are undocumented hacks, the 'unattend.xml' answer file is officially documented and crucial for many real-world scenarios.
+As breaking it would affect many deployments, it's highly unlikely to be removed or changed.

 ## Can I trust you?

-No. You should not trust strangers, and especially not weird sociopathic warlocks of the silicon gods like me.
-Running random scripts from the Internet during critical part of operating system setup is a _very bad idea_ that can lead to entire system compromise.
+No, you shouldn't trust strangers, especially not weird, sociopathic warlocks of the silicon god like me.
+Running random scripts from the Internet during the critical phase of setup of an operating system is a very bad idea that can lead to the entire system being compromised.

-What you should do instead?
+You should:

-1. Verify that the `https://altair.is/win11-oobe` shortlink is leading to file `bypass.cmd` here.
+1. Verify that the shortlink https://altair.is/win11-oobe leads to the file `bypass.cmd` here.
-2. Verify content of the file.
+2. Verify the content of the file.
-3. Verify content of `unattend.xml` it downloads.
+3. Verify the content of the 'unattend.xml' file that it downloads.

-But now, I can't force you to do that, can I?
-But if you would not do it, you should be whipped!
-Yeah, I'm into BDSM as well...
+But I can't force you to do it, can I?
+If you don't do it, though, you should be whipped!
+Yes, I'm into BDSM as well.
+Do you still trust me?

 ## Additional resources